kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

  - Manage Deployments of Pods within the Pool
  - Manage Pod lifecycle of pods within the pool

-Additionally, any Pod that seeks to join a InferencePool would need to support a protocol, defined by LLM Instance Gateway, to ensure the Pool has adequate information to intelligently route requests.
+Additionally, any Pod that seeks to join an InferencePool would need to support a protocol, defined by this project, to ensure the Pool has adequate information to intelligently route requests.

 ### InferenceModel

-A InferenceModel allows the Inference Workload Owner to define:
+An InferenceModel allows the Inference Workload Owner to define:
 - Which LoRA adapter(s) to consume
   - InferenceModel allows for traffic splitting between adapters _in the same InferencePool_ to allow for new LoRA adapter versions to be easily rolled out
 - SLO objectives for the InferenceModel